 A 2016 study looked at the ability of cannabidiol to aid contextual fear memory extinction and showed “under conditions of strong fear conditioning, CBD reduced contextual fear memory expression both acutely during the extinction session as well as later at a fear retention test.”

 4. Effectiveness of Cannabidiol Oil for Pediatric Anxiety and Insomnia as Part of Posttraumatic Stress Disorder: A Case Report

 A 2016 study looked at the effectiveness of Cannabidiol oil in the treatment of pediatric anxiety and insomnia as a result of PTSD.
 “The main finding from this case study is that CBD oil can be an effective compound to reduce anxiety and insomnia secondary to PTSD.
 This case study provides clinical data that support the use of cannabidiol oil as a safe treatment for reducing anxiety and improving sleep in a young girl with post-traumatic stress disorder.”

 Which CBD products help with PTSD?

-When designing a CBD-infused wellness routine to combat symptoms of PTSD, it’s important to note that CBD works best when used as a preventative treatment first.
-In other words, CBD should be used regularly for maximum relief.
+When designing a CBD-infused wellness routine to combat symptoms of PTSD, it’s important to note that CBD has not been proven as a PTSD treatment.
+If you still want to try a natural approach to combating symptoms, you may consider regular CBD doses.
 After you establish a baseline concentration of CBD in your system, you may also find Cannabidiol useful for combating acute flare-ups.

 There are many promising products on the market, but for managing PTSD, we recommend ingesting full spectrum CBD oil daily in the form of tinctures or gel capsules.